locka99/opcua/README.md

 ## Crypto

+At present OPC UA for Rust uses OpenSSL bindings for Rust for crypto.
+The product makes extensive use of various cryptographic algorithms for signing, verifying, encrypting and decrypting data.
+In addition it needs to be able to create, load and save various file formats for certificates and keys.

+So we use OpenSSL for the time being.
+Almost all OpenSSL code is isolated and could be removed if a pure Rust implementation of the same functionality becomes viable.

 You are advised to read the OpenSSL [documentation](https://github.com/sfackler/rust-openssl) to set up your environment.

 ### Certificate pki structure

-The server / client shall use a directory structure to manage trusted/rejected certificates.
-These will be stored and managed on disk:
+The server / client uses the following directory structure to manage trusted/rejected certificates:

 ```
 pki/